Episcopal Diocese of Pittsburgh

 The Episcopal Diocese of Pittsburgh is a diocese in the Episcopal Church in the United States of America.
 Geographically, it encompasses 11 counties in Western Pennsylvania.
 It was formed in 1865 by dividing the Episcopal Diocese of Pennsylvania.
 The diocesan cathedral is Trinity Cathedral in downtown Pittsburgh.
 The Rt.
 Rev. Ketlen A. Solak was consecrated and seated as its current bishop in autumn 2021.

+The diocese reported 9,089 members in 2021 and 8,527 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income for the 33 filing congregations of the diocese in 2024 was $5,606,328.
+Average Sunday attendance (ASA) in 2024 was 1,751 persons.
+This was a decrease from ASA of 2,380 persons attending Sunday worship in the diocese in 2017.

 Early history

 The Diocese of Pittsburgh covers the southwestern corner of Pennsylvania and includes the current counties of Allegheny, Armstrong, Beaver, Butler, Cambria, Fayette, Greene, Indiana, Somerset, Washington, and Westmoreland.
 In the mid-18th century this rich transmontane area drew the first Indian traders, exploring surveyors, military men and later settlers, many of whom were at least nominal Anglicans primarily from Maryland, eastern Pennsylvania, and Virginia.

 The earliest penetration of the southwest corner of the state, then sparsely populated with Indians, was made by Episcopalians who set up posts in the 1740s along the Allegheny, Youghiogheny and Ohio Rivers.
 Maryland surveyor Christopher Gist crossed the mountains to survey large claims of the best farm land.
 On Christmas Day in 1750, Gist read Prayers and delivered a homily to Indians and traders near what is now the town of Coshocton.

 Young George Washington, already a Virginia vestryman, was guided by Gist when he came west to warn the French to withdraw from this region claimed by the British.
-The French's refusal to leave led to invasion and capture of the tiny stockade built by Virginians at the future site of Pittsburgh in 1754.
+The French refusal to leave led to invasion and capture of the tiny stockade built by Virginians at the future site of Pittsburgh in 1754.
 Washington read the burial office from the 1662 Prayer Book in 1755 when British churchman General Edward Braddock, fatally wounded while attempting to drive the French from Fort Duquesne at the Forks of the Ohio, was carried back over Chestnut Ridge and buried in the middle of the wagon tracks of what would become US 40 in Fayette County.
 The successful 1758 campaign of British churchman General John Forbes marked the end of French control of the region.